How To Clean Your Water Resistant Case

 How To Clean Leather Straps

 For leather straps, avoid getting it regularly damp, exposing it to direct sunlight and contact with chemicals like perfumes, solvents and detergents.
 If you’re wanting to wear your watch whilst being submerged in water for prolonged periods, a stainless steel or rubber strap is a better option for you.
-It’s a good idea to clean your leather strap after any form of activity, as dust, dirt and sweat can cause stains and odours.
+It’s a good idea to clean your leather strap after any form of activity, as dust, dirt and sweat can cause stains and odors.

 1. Wipe strap with a soft dry cloth or jewellery cleaning cloth, to remove any dirt particles that could scratch it.